ocaml/omd/README.md

 ------------

 `omd` has been developed using OCaml 4.00.1.
 It is the only dependency.
-(It might work with earlier version of OCaml.)
+(It should work with OCaml 3.12.)

 ----------------